20601 - DIGITAL PRIVACY SEMINAR

 To feel comfortable in this course students should be familiar with the basic of law and you should have basic knowledge of the principles of private and public law.
 Additional knowledge of other legal fields make many of the assignments easier to solve.

 The evolution of the information society has raised crucial challenges for legal orders worldwide.
-In particular, the increasing flow of personal data across borders and the digitisation of the global society are not only positive aspects but also threats for the protection of privacy and personal data as well as the security of the digital environment.
+In particular, the increasing flow of personal data across borders and the digitisation of the global society are not only positive aspects but also threats to the protection of privacy and personal data as well as the security of the digital environment.
 Within this framework, this course pursues a two-fold aim.
 Firstly, it provides students with the main tools to deal with the legal challenges in the field of privacy and data protection.
-In order to achieve this objective, the first part of the course will focus on the legal regime of privacy and data protection in the EU and Italian framework, also addressing the US legal framework in a comparative perspective.
-Secondly, the course analyses the recent EU developments in the field of e-Privacy.
-In particular, this second part focuses on the evolution of the e-Privacy Directive and the new proposal and on the digital dimension of the privacy and data protection.
+In order to achieve this objective, this course will focus on the legal regime of privacy and data protection in the EU and Italian framework, also addressing the US legal framework in a comparative perspective.
+The course will also analyse the EU developments in the field of e-Privacy and cybersecurity.

-- Discern from the national regulation on privacy, data protection and cybersecurity to the supranational one.
+- Understand regulation on privacy, data protection and cybersecurity

-- Evaluating the risks for privacy, data protection and security from legal, economic and technological perspective.
+- Evaluating the legal risks for privacy, data protection and security

 - Face-to-face lectures